justinbthompson/myEE551project/README.md

 Data will be collected and analyzed from the New York Independent System Operator Real-Time Dashboard (https://www.nyiso.com/real-time-dashboard) by accessing Excel and .zip files available (http://mis.nyiso.com/public/P-63list.htm).

-The user of the program will be prompted to choose a either a day or a particular hour of that day.
+The user of the program will be prompted to choose a day within the past two years.
 The program will then output the total generated megawatts, percentages of generation between different sources, and other information.

+## Required Installations <br />

+External library [pandas](https://pandas.pydata.org/) will need to be installed.
+This is used to compile CSV file data into an array.
+All other libraries are python libraries.